 - Current balance of all retirement savings accounts.

-- Information about your primary residence, including the year you purchased the home, its purchase price, its current value, mortgage information and more.
+- Information about your primary residence, including the year you purchased it, its purchase price, its current value, mortgage information and more.

 CSS Profile tips and tricks

-The CSS Profile is more thorough than the FAFSA, but there are steps families can take to maximize their aid eligibility:
+The CSS Profile is more thorough than the FAFSA, but there are certain steps applicants can take to maximize their aid eligibility:

 - Don’t overestimate the value of your primary home.
 By keeping the value of your home low, your expected family contribution also stays down.